Are stepkids ruining your marriage? The key to fixing this is to be a team with your spouse.

 Continue being kind and respectful

 This is not unusual, plus it can hurt and feel frustrating.
 Know that your positive behavior will stick with them.
+They must test the waters with you before they open up and express their feelings.
 Until then, they need to see that before they trust you.
-They need to test the waters with you before they open up and express their feelings.

 Read up and educate yourself on the dynamics of stepfamilies

 It takes more than one informative article to guide a person through step parenthood.
-It’s important that you do your own homework like finding highly recommended books and podcasts.
+It would be best to do your homework, like finding highly recommended books and podcasts.